craigsapp/RationalNumber/index.md

-to 1/2; However, functions for forcing non-reduced fractions are provided, particularly to avoid speed issues for intermediate calculations (although the current mathematical functions will reduce the fraction after every calculation to reduce the chance of overflow).
+to 1/2; However, functions for forcing non-reduced fractions are provided, particularly to avoid speed issues for intermediate calculations (although the current mathematical functions will reduce the fraction after every calculation to minimize the chance of overflow).

 This implementation limits the numerator and denominator to the range from 0 to 2^53-1 plus a sign, and optional overflow